BeteabAdmassu/Railway-ticketing-system/README.md

     3.1	Database design
       3.1.1	Logical database design
       3.1.2	Physical database design
+Physical database design for railway ticketing system involves the implementation of the data model that was developed during the conceptual design phase [1].
+This is done by creating the database structure, specifying the data types and sizes, setting up indexes and other constraints, and creating relationships between the entities.
+The physical database design is also responsible for the optimization of the database for better performance and scalability.
+This can include the use of partitioning and replication technologies, as well as the implementation of monitoring and backup processes.

+       ```sql
+CREATE TABLE TRIP (
+    TRIP_ID INT NOT NULL,
+    START VARCHAR(50) NOT NULL,
+    DESTINATION VARCHAR(50) NOT NULL,
+    DISTANCE INT NOT NULL,
+    PRICE INT NOT NULL,
+    NUMBER_PF_PASSENGERS INT NOT NULL,
+    DEPARTURE_TIME TIME NOT NULL,
+    ADMIN VARCHAR(50) NOT NULL,
+    PRIMARY KEY (TRIP_ID),
+    FOREIGN KEY (ADMIN) REFERENCES ADMIN(ADMIN_ID)
+);

+CREATE TABLE ADMIN (
+    ADMIN_ID VARCHAR(50) NOT NULL,
+    NAME VARCHAR(50) NOT NULL,
+    EMAIL VARCHAR(50) NOT NULL,
+    PHONE_NUM VARCHAR(50) NOT NULL,
+    PRIMARY KEY (ADMIN_ID)
+);

+CREATE TABLE TRANSACTION (
+    TRANSACTION_ID INT NOT NULL,
+    TRIP_ID INT NOT NULL,
+    TIME TIME NOT NULL,
+    PAYMENT_PROVIDER VARCHAR(50) NOT NULL,
+    PRIMARY KEY (TRANSACTION_ID),
+    FOREIGN KEY (TRIP_ID) REFERENCES TRIP(TRIP_ID)
+);
+       ```
     3.2	Interface design
       3.2.1	Forms and reports Design
       3.2.2	Dialogue Design